sagemath/trac_to_gh/Issue 508.md

 # Issue 508: problem with "sage -c"

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/508

 Original creator: was